19/03/202421/03/2027

 A new feature is the presence in the galleries of the permanent collection of five small ‘Focus Exhibitions’ curated by researchers participating in the Research Programme of the Fundación Almine y Bernard Ruiz-Picasso (FABA).
 These small exhibitions offer in-depth studies of issues central to Picasso’s artistic development.
 The themes covered are: the artist’s relationship with African sculpture, featuring African objects from Picasso’s own collection and curated by Joshua I. Cohen; paintings on wooden panels, curated by Meta Maria Valiusaityte; the artist’s plaster sculptures of the 1930s, curated by Rocío Robles Tardío; Picasso’s life in Paris during World War II, curated by Blair Hartzell; and the enormous mural which the artist painted in 1957-58 for the headquarters of UNESCO in Paris, curated by Giovanni Casini.

-Curatorship: Michael Fitzgerald
+Curatorship: Michael FitzGerald

 Among his many publications, are Making Modernism: Picasso and the Creation of a Market for Twentieth-Century Art (1995) and Picasso: The Artist’s Studio (2001).
 His exhibitions include Picasso and American Art (Whitney Museum of American Art, 2006), Post-Picasso: Contemporary Responses (Museu Picasso Barcelona, 2014), and Face to Face: Picasso and Old Masters (Museo de Bellas Artes, Seville, and Museo Picasso Málaga, 2021-22).
 He received his undergraduate degree from Stanford University and his PhD and MBA from Columbia University.
 He is Kluger Family Professor of Art History at Trinity College (Hartford, USA) and Director of Research at the Fundación Almine y Bernard Ruiz-Picasso.